 The best way to understand banks is like a gardener with a watering hose, where the water is the flow of credit (new money).
 The banks are like gardeners who favour some flowers (big private corporations) over others (worker-owned and controlled enterprises).
 If gardeners only water the flowers they favour, the other flowers will not flourish and will instead die.
 This is why there are so few success stories when it comes to the libertarian socialist co-operative model, they are starved of credit by a profoundly ideological banking system that would be threatened by the existence of a highly efficient and effective co-operative sector.
 No capitalist wants to see the Mondragon genie properly escape its Spanish bottle (it's also why the co-operative banking sector in Germany is under heavy assault from the ECB).

 So if you want a democratic workplace, owned and controlled by the workers, you need to set up well run co-operative banks that will work with, and provide liquidity (sustenance) to co-operative entities.

 Hopefully by now, it's obvious just how meaningless the terms "left", "right", "socialist" and "capitalist" are when they are bandied about in their unqualified monolithic form.
 Ultimately the qualifiers are related to the distribution and direction of power.

 Is the power concentrated and are decisions made from the top-down in a hierarchy?
 Or is power and control broadly distributed and decision making largely democratic?
 Are "managers" elected and unelected by the workforce they serve, or are managers simply the sheepdogs to their masters' labouring flock?

-Likewise, the terms "left" and "right" have always been a divide and conquer distraction to prevent the vast majority of working people from acknowledging their commonalities, their common interests and perceiving their common enemy; an enemy that is now waging a war against them on a global scale.
+Likewise, the terms "left" and "right" have long been used as a divisive technique to prevent the vast majority of working people from acknowledging their commonalities, their common interests and perceiving their common enemy; an enemy that is now waging a war against them on a global scale.